 - Issuance of sewer connection orders

 Site Review: The health district evaluates all vacant properties that require a home sewage disposal system prior to building.
 This review determines the availability of a building site on a property.
-This preliminary site review will need to be given to your soil scientist in order to assist them with the evaluation of the lot in preparation for establishing the site and type of system that will be required.
+This preliminary site review will be conducted once you submit soil evaluation and system design forms to the Health Department.
 You can find a link to a the current list of Soil Scientists by clicking HERE and a list of System Designers by clicking HERE.

 You may print the Application for Site Review and mail it to the Health Department with the appropriate fee, or bring the application to the office personally.
 If you mail the application, please include a daytime phone number.
-You will be contacted to schedule the appointment when the application and fee have been received.
+You will be contacted to schedule the appointment when the application, soil evaluation form, system design form and fee have been received.
 Please be sure to fill the application out completely.

 2018 Ohio Department of Health Morrow County Health District Sewage Survey – Click here for the results.